All Episodes

 None of us could because none of us could pay off.

-Well, why is anybody giving these people but they're I mean, Clinton can't be president again.
+I mean, Clinton can't be president again.

-He's a has been in that sense.
+He's a has-been in that sense.

 We know that they're not giving these people this money because they're great speech makers.

-They're not that entertained.
+They're not that entertaining.

 Hillary is a dullard when it gets down to this.

-Hillary, you don't talk about Trump's rallies.
+Hillary, you don't have to talk about Trump's rallies.

 I mean, literally 150 people here, 250 yet another appearance.